ThatCrispyToast/FTC-Robot-Code/README.md

 - Lingering Sense of Existential Dread (Already Here)
 - Guides -i.e Troubleshooting Guide, Config Guide, ect.- (Coming Soon)

-> Sorry if the codes a bit of a mess rn, its just like my personality: somewhere between 'soft and organized' and 'trying to drown children' but im cleaning it up so it wont be messy for long -Aniket
+> Sorry if the codes a bit of a mess rn, its just like my personality: somewhere between 'soft and organized' and 'trying to drown children' but im cleaning it up so it wont be messy for long -Aniket<br>
-EDIT: i have come to the realization that i am slow and unreliable and it will probably take me a while to clean the code up completely ¯\\\_(ツ)_/¯
+EDIT: i have come to the realization that i am slow and unreliable and itll probably take me a while to clean the code up completely ¯\\\_(ツ)_/¯